telefonicaid/fiware-orion/doc/manuals/devel/README.md

 ## src/lib/serviceRoutinesV2/
 Similar to the **serviceRoutines** library described above, the **serviceRoutinesV2** library contains the service routines for NGSIv2 requests.

+Some NGSIv2 service routines invoke [**mongoBackend**](#srclibmongobackend) directly.
+Others rely in a lower level service routine.
+See [the service routines mapping document](ServiceRoutines.txt) for details.

 [Top](#top)

 ## src/lib/convenience/
 The **convenience** library contains top hierarchy classes for the NGSIv1 convenience operations.
-For a complete list of these requests, kindly see [the document XXX]().
+For a complete list of these requests (and the service routines in which they are based), kindly see [the service routines mapping document](ServiceRoutines.txt).

 This library is similar to the [**ngsi9**](#srclibngsi9) and [**ngsi10**](#srclibngsi10) libraries.

 [Top](#top)